jonyadamit/ngx-i18n-cron-editor/README.md

 ngx-i18n-cron-editor
 ===

-An Angular 10 component for building cron expressions graphically.
-With localization capabilities.
+An Angular 10 component for building cron expressions graphically, with localization capabilities.
 This is a fork of https://github.com/haavardj/ngx-cron-editor.
 It is meant to be used in reactive forms and support Angular Material Design styling.

 ## Demo

-A work-in-progress demo can be found [here](https://jonyadamit.github.io/ngx-i18n-cron-editor/)
+A work-in-progress demo can be found [here](https://jonyadamit.github.io/ngx-i18n-cron-editor/).
+The demo project includes translation files and configurations to assist with adding more languages.

 ## Usage